 - July 27, 2016: City of Reno adopts resolution in support of the City of Reno to participate in discussions related to potential comprehensive federal public lands legislation in order to support economic development, conservation, and outdoor recreation in Washoe County.
 Read the resolution here.

-- Washoe County Commission to host series of open house meetings for the public to learn more about the Washoe County public lands proposal and to express their support for the process.
-More information here.
+- October/November 2016: Washoe County Commission hosted a series of open house meetings for the public to learn more about the Washoe County public lands proposal.

 Sage-Grouse Habitat Protections

 Several of the areas in the Northwest Nevada Wilderness campaign contain critical sage-grouse habitat.
 The campaign would conserve sage-grouse habitat by providing permanent protection in unresolved wilderness study areas that overlap with Greater Sage-Grouse habitat by designating them as wilderness.
 These areas of non-development will perpetually preserve a portion of sagebrush-steppe landscape that can help aid in the bird’s recovery.